geoserver/geoserver-history/community/gss/demo/README.txt

 TESTING
 -------------

-At this point Central should connect once every 5 minutes to the two units and perform the synchronisation.
+At this point Central should connect once every minutes to the two units and perform the synchronization.
-Use either direct editing against postgis or (better) a knowledgeable client to edit data into the two units and observe data flowing by in the databases and evetual conflict being created.
+The main remaining issue is how to edit the data... standard uDig cannot edit it because of the UUID primary key usage, you need a build using the versioning datastore.